-- The section of liner is cut to size and embedded with resin.
+- The section of the liner is cut to size and embedded with resin.

-- The liners is then carefully positioned over the damaged section or sections of pipe.
+- The liners are then carefully positioned over the damaged section or sections of the pipe.

 - The liner is then inflated using compressed air or water to fit the inside surface of the old pipe, sealing any holes or cracks.

 - This inner-liner is then cured using UV light or heat hardening the lining and resin to create a strong, long-lasting new inner pipe.

 - Once the pipe liner has hardened the drain is inspected again to ensure the repair is successful and the new lining is smooth to avoid debris catching as it passes causing further issues.